 —1 Timothy 1:16

-His “unlimited patience.”
-How I love those words!
-They remind me that even though I so often lose patience with the things and people in my life—and myself—God never loses patience with me.
-His patience is eternal!
+The definition of longsuffering is: suffering for a long time without complaining ; very patient during difficult times.
+I need this reminder because even though I so often lose patience with the things and people in my life—and with myself—God never loses patience with me.
+His longsuffering patience is eternal!

 Now to the King eternal, immortal, invisible,